 From those beginnings, while I was in my forties, I started going on "Photo Expeditions", taking both video and stills on specific trips to specific places in the area around Southern California where I live.

 The digital still feature gave way to the Cybershot in 2007, an Olympus with an 8 megapixel sensor a few years later.
 I upgraded to a DSLR in early 2015, the Canon Rebel t5i, and used it until September of 2016 when an errant wave splashed me and ruined the camera.
 I upgraded next to the Canon EOS80D.
-During the pandemic I upgraded again to an EOS-R. I've purchased myriad photo processing programs.
-My exposure with Photoshop began with Photoshop Elements 13 and now I use Photoshop 2024.
-My HDR program is Photomatix Pro 6.
+During the pandemic I upgraded again to an EOS-R. My latest Canon DSLR is an EOS R5.
+I've purchased myriad photo processing programs.
+My exposure with Photoshop began with Photoshop Elements 13 and now I use Photoshop 2025.beta My HDR program is Photomatix Pro 7.
 Plug ins for Photoshop include Topaz AI products, Nik's Color Efex and Silver Efex Pro and Aurora HDR.

 I'm strictly an amateur, and am "still" (and forever really) learning.